 - “Similar To” Audiences – Ever just wished you just had a bigger remarketing list?
 Well, this strategy can’t help with that, but it can find people who are “like” the people on your remarketing list.
 N.B. do not expect this strategy to perform nearly as well as actual remarketing for getting actual leads through the door.
 But for Brand Awareness, it’s quite decent at getting the job done.

 The Search Network

-Many people think the search network is just used to drive traffic to your site but having your ad appear within the results can also be great for building brand awareness.
-Even if your ads don’t get clicked, the visibility of your brand name will bias users towards selecting your product or service in the future.
-Not to mention you can use clever techniques such as placing your ads on searches for competitor brand names.
+In addition, you can use clever techniques such as placing your ads on searches for competitor brand names.
 Or you can use remarketing to target search ads to people who are similar to your current customers.
 However, bear in mind that it’s much more costly to receive clicks on the search network than it is on the display network.
-However, those clicks that you do get tend to come from more engaged, more interested users who are actively looking for the services you offer.
+But those clicks that you do get tend to come from more engaged, more interested users who are actively looking for the services you offer.

 Measuring Brand Awareness

-For more information about Google Adwords, or any other aspect of PPC, simply get in touch to find out how we can help.
+For more information about Google Ads, or any other aspect of PPC, simply get in touch to find out how we can help.